The WhichWich Better Bag

 The ultimate WhichWich bag

-This bag above right incorporates all the improvements detailed above plus putting each category in 2 columns so all category headings are aligned on the left side - this suggestion also came from a franchisee.
+This bag incorporates all the improvements detailed above plus putting each category in 2 columns so all category headings are aligned on the left side - this suggestion also came from a franchisee.
 This one includes the connector between bubbles, the sizes of the sandwich along the right margin (so the customer can more easily visualize the sizes), the options of sandwich, salad, or wrap, and a more complete Make it a meal section.
-It was not adopted by WhichWich.
+It has not yet been adopted by WhichWich.

 Proposals for some of the other bags